Martichou/rquickshare/README.md

 _Note: there's a current WIP to add a BLE advertisment in RQuickShare to overcome this._
 _Note2: Samsung did something shady with Quick Share, so the above workaround may not work.
 Unfortunately, there's no alternative at the moment.
 Sorry._

+### When sharing a file, my phone appears and disapears "randomly"

+TLDR: This is normal if you're just using bluetooth (as explained in the previous point).

+Android will see that your laptop/desktop is trying to share a file and will reveal itself.
+But for some reason Android will de-register its service from time to time and will only then be revealed again once it detect the bluetooth message again.

 ### Once I close the app, it won't reopen